COMMERCIAL CLEANING & DISINFECTION METHOD USING AN ELECTROSTATIC SPRAYER

 Let’s take a look at what’s happening in the commercial property world as we continue to battle Covid-19.
 Sharing solutions and guiding each other is the best way to work together in these unprecedented times.
 Here at ServiTek, it’s our hope that this newsletter is helpful to you all as we continue to learn more about what’s happening in the current challenging climate.

-Perhaps you read about the IREM Orange County’s meeting to discuss the importance of janitorial services, visibility, signage, and safe reopening of commercial property?
+Perhaps you read about the IREM Orange County’s meeting to discuss the importance of janitorial services, visibility, signage, and the safe reopening of commercial property?
 If not, you can catch the information here.

 To summarize, prudent actions for commercial property and facility managers may include: